 NFL-Schedule for the 2020 NFL playoffs

-The National Football League (NFL) playoff schedule after the first wild card game on Sunday (seeds precede teams): WILD CARD ROUND
+The National Football League (NFL) playoff schedule after the first divisional round game on Sunday (seeds precede teams): WILD CARD ROUND

 DIVISIONAL ROUND Saturday, Jan 11